llpeterson/applications/infrastructure.md

 There is one final detail.
 Many of the MIB variables are either tables or structures.
-Such compound variables explain the reason for the SNMP operation.
+Such compound variables explain the reason for the SNMP `GET-NEXT` operation.
 This operation, when applied to a particular variable ID, returns the value of that variable plus the ID of the next variable, for example, the next item in the table or the next field in the structure.
 This aids the client in "walking through" the elements of a table or structure.

 ### OpenConfig

-SNMP is still widely used and has historically been "the" management protocol for switches and routers, but there has recently been growing attention paid to how we manage networks, with new proposals being put forward as to the right approach.
+SNMP is still widely used and has historically been "the" management protocol for switches and routers, but there has recently been growing attention paid to how we manage networks, with several new proposals being put forward.
 There isn't yet complete agreement on an industry-wide standard, but a conensus about the general approach is starting to emerge.
 We describe one example, called *OpenConfig*, that is both getting a lot of traction and illustrates many of the key idea that the are being pursued.

 The general strategy is to automate network management as much as possible, with the goal of getting the error-prone human out of the loop.
 This is sometimes called *zero-touch* operation, and it implies two things have to happen.
-First, whereas historically the operator used tools like SNMP to *monitor* the network, but had to log into any mishaving network device and use a command line interface (CLI) to fix the problem, zero-touch operation implies that we also need to *configure* the network programatically.
+First, whereas historically operators used tools like SNMP to *monitor* the network, but had to log into any mishaving network device and use a command line interface (CLI) to fix the problem, zero-touch operation implies that we also need to *configure* the network programatically.
 In other words, network management is equal parts reading status information and writing configuation information.
-The goal is to build a closed feedback loop, although there will always be a fallback scenario where the operator has to be alerted that manual intervention is required.
+The goal is to build a closed control loop, although there will always be scenarios where the operator has to be alerted that manual intervention is required.

 Second, whereas historically the operator had to configure each network device individually, all the devices have to be configured in a consistent way if they are going to function correctly as a network.
-As a consequence, zero-touch typically also implies that the operator should be able to express their global *intent*, with the mangement tool being smart enough to issue the necessary per-device configuration directives in a globally consistent way.
+As a consequence, zero-touch also implies that the operator should be able to express their global *intent*, with the mangement tool being smart enough to issue the necessary per-device configuration directives in a globally consistent way.

 <figure class="line">
 	<a id="mgmt"></a>